 - Remove coconut flesh from the shell using a spoon or icing spreader, then peel off the hard brown skin with a knife (if leftover ground coconut pulp is used to make coconut flour).

-- Rinse the peeled coconut flesh, then cut into small pieces.
+- Rinse the peeled coconut flesh, then cut it into small pieces.

 - Strain through a sifter lined with cheesecloth (hold up the cloth and squeeze out the coconut milk).
 Keep the leftover pulp in another bowl.
 Repeat the same process for the remaining coconut.

-Chill the mixing bowl and whisk ahead before using them to whipped the coconut cream.
+Chill the mixing bowl and whisk ahead before using them to whip the coconut cream.

 - Gently scoop the hardened coconut cream with an oil strainer or spoon into the chilled mixing bowl.

-- Lightly whipped the coconut cream, then add in powdered sugar (it will become watery) and continue whipping until the coconut cream becomes stiff again.
+- Lightly whip the coconut cream, then add in powdered sugar (it will become watery) and continued whipping until the coconut cream becomes stiff again.